pagkly/Zed/Investopedia3/Financial Statement Analysis.md

 ## Financial Performance

 Financial statements are maintained by companies daily and used internally for business management.
-In general both internal and external stakeholders use the same corporate finance methodologies for maintaining business activities and evaluating overall [financial performance](https://www.investopedia.com/terms/f/financialperformance.asp).
+In general both internal and external stakeholders use the same corporate finance methodologies for maintaining business activities and evaluating overall [[financial performance]](https://www.investopedia.com/terms/f/financialperformance.asp).

 When doing comprehensive financial statement analysis, analysts typically use multiple years of data to facilitate horizontal analysis.
 Each financial statement is also analyzed with vertical analysis to understand how different categories of the statement are influencing results.
 Finally ratio analysis can be used to isolate some performance metrics in each statement and also bring together data points across statements collectively.